Rocking 'Rio' of 61 Cavalry regiment to make his 18th appearance in R-Day parade | Sports-Games

 ''I joined NDA (National Defence Academy) in 2011 and IMA (Indian Military Academy) in 2015.
 It was during NDA days that I picked up equestrian skills and in 2014 represented the country in the under-25 tent-pegging event at a competition in South Africa, with India, Pakistan and South Africa as the contestants.
 I was adjudged the best rider, and so my interest and affinity for horses grew,'' Sheoran said.

-''The number of horses has been reduced this time to 43, so just a little behind me will a JCO, also on a bay horse and the trumpeter on a gray horse, and following them will be a mounted contingent in a 5x8 formation,'' he said.
+''The number of horses has been reduced this time to 43, so just a little behind me will be a JCO on Veeru, also on a bay horse, and the trumpeter on Duke, a gray horse, and following them will be a mounted contingent in a 5x8 formation,'' he said.

 During the practice, a lot of precautions were taken, from maintaining social distancing to ensuring regular hand sanitisation, the officer said.